stephybun/dummy-azurerm-gha/README.md

 # dummy-azurerm-gha
-Dummy repo for testing GHA on the azurerm terraform provider
+Hello, this is a dummy repo for testing GHA on the azurerm terraform provider